The Body: Fashion and Physique

 The fashionable body is a cultural construct that has shifted throughout history to emphasize different shapes and proportions.
 However, the fashionable ideal does not feel so fluid in daily life.
 It can appear to be a fixed expectation, affecting how we view and treat our bodies, as well as how we view the bodies of others.
 The Body: Fashion and Physique explored the complex history of the "ideal" fashion body and the variety of body shapes that have been considered fashionable from the eighteenth century to the present.
 The exhibition also examined the relationship between fashion and body politics.
 Garments were supplemented with images from the popular press, fashion media, film, and other sources to demonstrate how the fashion industry has contributed to both the marginalization and celebration of certain body types within our culture.

 The fashion industry has historically treated the body (particularly the female body) as malleable, something that can be molded and changed with the cut of a garment, sculpting underwear, diet, exercise, and even plastic surgery, depending on the period.
 Before the twentieth century, the ideal female figure was a mature, curvaceous body, punctuated by a narrow waist.
 To emphasize the narrowness of their waists, women wore boned undergarments called corsets, or stays.

 During the eighteenth century, stays were largely reserved for women and girls of the elite.
 Technological innovations during the nineteenth century made corsets available to a much wider demographic of women.
-By the end of the century, women of all classes were expected to wear them, including pregnant women.
 Skirt silhouettes changed a number of times during the nineteenth century to emphasize particular proportions.
 By the late 1850s, a hooped understructure called a crinoline allowed the diameter of a fashionable skirt to widen to an extraordinary degree creating an illusion of a narrow waist.
-During the 1870s, skirts became slim at the sides and front, yet protruded considerably at the back.
-Equipped with understructures known as “bustles,” they suggested the wearer had a full posterior.
+During the 1870s, skirts became slim at the sides and front, yet protruded considerably in the back.
+Equipped with understructures known as "bustles," they suggested the wearer had a full posterior.